 What Is a C-Suite Executive Assistant?

-A C-Suite executive assistant is a highly skilled administrative professional who provides direct support to corporate executives, such as the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), or other top leadership roles.
-This position is about managing people, priorities, and outcomes.
+A C-Suite executive assistant is a highly skilled administrative professional who provides direct support to top corporate leaders—such as the CEO, CFO, COO, and other executives—by managing people, priorities, and outcomes.

 Core Responsibilities and Expectations

-Excellence in this role requires mastering an interconnected web of responsibilities.
-These are some key expectations for C-Suite executive assistants:
+Excellence in this role requires mastering an interconnected web of responsibilities:

 1. Time Management and Prioritization